-Here at knowband, we get questions from all our clients looking to boost their checkout conversion rate, if they should switch to a one page checkout?
+Here at Knowband, we get questions from all our clients looking to boost their checkout conversion rate, if they should switch to a one-page checkout?

-So, Which one should you consider?
+So, Which one should you consider, One-Page Checkout or Multi-Page Checkout?
 An honest reply would be both.
-A one page checkout can be really effective in right conditions and with proper implementation.
-You need to make sure that it addresses the common issues of a one page checkout and has handled them effectively.
-The right conditions can depend on the aspects like:
+A one-page checkout can be really effective in the right conditions and with proper implementation.
+You need to make sure that it addresses the common issues of a one-page checkout and has handled them effectively.

 - Price point

-For instance, if you are selling luxury items that already receive fewer sales due to the high price point, and you have a loyal base of old customers, then a multi page checkout is a better choice here.
+For instance, if you are selling luxury items that already receive fewer sales due to the high price point, and you have a loyal base of old customers, then a multi-page checkout is a better choice here.
 It will guide the users through the checkout process and will convert better.

-On the other hand, if you sell non-expensive items where there are more sales and you are also offering free shipping options, then a one page checkout would be more effective here.
+On the other hand, if you sell non-expensive items where there are more sales and you are also offering free shipping options, then a one-page checkout solution would be more effective here.
 It will be quick, give a faster way to review the products in the cart, show the free shipping option right away, and allow the shopper to make the payment straight on the same page.

-- Well optimized checkouts provide the cart review option on the same page.
+- Well-optimized checkouts provide the cart review option on the same page.

 - Some advanced checkouts offer social login options as well.

-A true one page checkout developed to curb the checkout page abandonments must address the issues like these:
+A true one-page checkout developed to curb the checkout page abandonments must address the issues like these:

-Length- The length of the checkout process does not merely depend on the number of pages, but the number of details a customer has to fill to complete it.
-Make sure your one step checkout does not ask the customers to fill the unnecessary and redundant details.
-For example, you can reduce the billing or shipping address form size by removing the unnecessary fields like fax number, any one from the phone or mobile number etc.
+Length- The length of the checkout process does not merely depend on the number of pages, but the number of details a customer has to fill in to complete it.
+Make sure your one-page checkout does not ask the customers to fill in unnecessary and redundant details.
+You can segregate the mandatory and optional fields.

 Liked This?
 You’ll Like These Too